rust-lang/rls/README.md

 ## Running

-To run the RLS, you need to specify the sysroot as an environment variable (this should become unnecessary in the future).
+To run the RLS, you need to specify the SYS_ROOT as an environment variable (this should become unnecessary in the future).
 This is the route directory of your Rust installation.
 You can find the sysroot with `rustc --print sysroot`.

-If you have installed Rust directly it will probably be `/usr/local`; if you are using a home-made compiler, it will be something like `~/rust/x86_64-unknown-linux-gnu/stage2`;
-with Rustup it will change depending on the version of Rust being used, it should be something like `~/multirust/toolchain/nightly-x86_64-unknown-linux-gnu`.

 Run with:

 ```
-SYS_ROOT=/usr/local cargo run
+SYS_ROOT=$(rustc --print sysroot) cargo run
 ```

 To work with the RLS, your project must be buildable using `cargo build`.
 If you